FreshMa/my_snake/README.md

 . . . . . . . . . . . . . . . . . . . .
 YOU DIED, SCORE:12
 ```

+## todo
+1. When died, the length of snake in the screen may be shorter by 1 than expected, because the snake head overlaps with body/boarder
+2. When moving snake too quickly, the snake may die unexpectly(press left, up, right quickly, the snake may not respond to up, which caused the self collision)
+3. snake head and body are difficult to distinguish